Ashley Hatch

-Ashley Marie Hatch (born May 25, 1995) is an American soccer player who plays as a forward for Washington Spirit of the National Women's Soccer League (NWSL).
-She has also played for the United States women's national soccer team.
+Ashley Marie Hatch (born May 25, 1995) is an American professional soccer player who plays as a forward for the Washington Spirit of the National Women's Soccer League (NWSL) and the United States national team.

-Hatch was selected by the Courage as the second overall pick in the 2017 NWSL College Draft.
-Following the 2017 season, she was named 2017 NWSL Rookie of the Year after recording seven goals (including three game-winning goals) and one assist, which helped the Courage win the 2017 NWSL Shield.
-She previously played collegiate soccer for the BYU Cougars.
+Hatch played college soccer for the BYU Cougars before being selected by the Courage as the second overall pick in the 2017 NWSL College Draft.
+She helped the Courage win the NWSL Shield that season and was named the Rookie of the Year.
+The next season, she was traded to the Spirit, where she won the NWSL Golden Boot and the NWSL Championship in 2021.